QuantumSavory/QuantumClifford.jl/docs/src/stab-algebra-manual.md

  0  0  0  0  1  1
 ```

-Stabilizer is copied and assigned.
+Stabilizer can be copied and assigned.

 ```jldoctest stabilizer
 julia> s = S"-XXX
              +ZZI